evanx/webserva/README.md

 It is a deployment of my Node project: https://github.com/evanx/rquery, using Nginx and Redis 2.8.

-We serve data globally via the CloudFlare CDN on `cdn.redishub.com.` This is for URL-secured data e.g. that you specifically publish from account keyspaces.
+We serve data globally via CDN on `cdn.webserva.com.` This is for URL-secured data e.g. that you specifically publish from account keyspaces.
-It will be cached by CloudFlare for 3 minutes, and so is "warm" data, i.e. regularly updated.
+It will be cached for some minutes, and so is "warm" data, i.e. regularly updated.

-Incidently, we classify `replica.redishub.com` as "hot" data, since it is updated continually via database replication, and not cached via CloudFlare.
+Incidently, we classify `replica.webserva.com` as "hot" data, since it is updated continually via database replication, and not cached.
-Moreover it performs client cert authentication to authorise account access.

 There are multiple production configurations deployed via Nginx:
-- demo.redishub.com - playground with short TTLs and no client auth
+- demo.webserva.com - playground with short TTLs and no client auth
-- secure.redishub.com - client SSL auth, account admin, longer TTLs
+- secure.webserva.com - client SSL auth, account admin, longer TTLs
-- open.redishub.com - no client SSL auth e.g. used for enrollment and public/secret keyspaces
+- open.webserva.com - no client SSL auth e.g. used for enrollment and public/secret keyspaces
-- replica.redishub.com - replica and hot standby
+- replica.webserva.com - replica and hot standby

 See: https://github.com/evanx/rquery/tree/master/config

 For convenience other domains are provided for the "secure" server:
-- cli.redishub.com - for command-line access, so responses are `text/plain` by default
+- cli.webserva.com - for command-line access, so responses are `text/plain` by default
-- json.redishub.com - response content always `application/javascript`
+- json.webserva.com - response content always `application/javascript`

 Short-term deployment plans:
 - 64GB Redis Cluster
-- `cdn.redishub.com` for read-only queries to open warm data via CloudFlare CDN
+- `cdn.webserva.com` for read-only queries to open warm data via CDN
-- `archive.redishub.com` for read-only authenticated access to warm data
+- `archive.webserva.com` for read-only authenticated access to warm data

 Note that clients should follow HTTP redirects to the above domains when reading data.